mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ## Memory constraints
 If you are going to use large/combined panels make sure to check for [memory constraints](/doc/i2s_memcalc.md).

 NOTE: You *cannot* use PSRAM to expand the amount of memory available to use by this library.
-ESP32 hardware [only allows DMA transfer from *internal* SRAM](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA/issues/55), so you will be limited to the 200KB or so of usable SRAM the ESP32 regardless of how many megabytes of PSRAM you may have connected.
+ESP32 hardware [only allows DMA transfer from *internal* SRAM](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA/issues/55), so you will be limited to the 200KB or so of usable SRAM of the ESP32 regardless of how many megabytes of PSRAM you may have connected.

 ## Can I use with a larger panel (i.e. 64x64px square panel)?
 If you want to use with a 64x64 pixel panel (typically a HUB75*E* panel) you MUST configure a valid *E_PIN* to your ESP32 and connect it to the E pin of the HUB75 panel!
 Hence the 'E' in 'HUB75E'